darkhorse0311/Restaurant/README.md

 ## Enviroment Variables
 You will require a Yelp API Key to make authenticated requests.
+Locally ran Postgress and Redis server to test locally

 You can generate one following the intructions here: [Creating an app on Yelp's Developers site](https://www.yelp.com/developers/documentation/v3/authentication)
 - ``PORT``- your server PORT